esrakara5/the-Cyclistic-bike-case-study/README.md

 #### About Company
 In 2016, Cyclistic launched a successful bike-share program that has since grown to a fleet of 5,824 bicycles, geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system at any time.
 Cyclistic's marketing strategy has focused on building general awareness and appealing to broad consumer segments.
 This approach has been supported by flexible pricing plans including single-ride passes, full-day passes, and annual memberships.
 Customers purchasing single-ride or full-day passes are categorized as casual riders, while those opting for annual memberships become Cyclistic members.
 ## Ask
+Three questions will guide the future marketing program:

+1.How do annual members and casual riders use Cyclistic bikes differently?

+2.Why would casual riders buy Cyclistic annual memberships?

+3.How can Cyclistic use digital media to influence casual riders to become members?

+In the case study, the manager has assigned the first question, "How do annual members and casual riders use Cyclistic bikes differently?" and this question is being investigated.

 My business task is to analyze and compare the usage patterns of Cyclistic bikes between annual members and casual riders.
 Additionally, develop marketing strategies to convert casual riders into members.
 ## Prepare
 ### Data Source